sebobialy/marlin-anet-a8-skr1.3-builder/README.md

 I will:
 1) Download PlatformIO to local directory
 2) Configure PlatformIO to use with SKR1.3
-3) Download Malin branch for use with SKR1.3
+3) Download Malin branch for SKR1.3
-4) Apply all necessary patches (geometry, features, bugfixes, etc)
+4) Apply all necessary patches (geometry, features, bug fixes, etc)
 5) Start build process

 No changes to operating system is done, everything is local.
 Result of this build is single file "FIRMWARE.BIN" that You should put on your SD card and wait for auto flasing after powering it up.